soapproject/koikatsu-hamster/README.md

 ## Motivation

 If you are as passionate about collecting cards as a man of culture, you might download hundreds of cards in a single day, and you'll need a program capable of categorizing them in bulk.
-Although kkManager can solve this problem quite well, it relies on a GUI and has a relatively comprehensive set of features (which you might not need all of).
+Although KKManager can solve this problem quite well, it relies on a GUI and has a relatively comprehensive set of features (which you might not need all of).
 This project, on the other hand, focuses solely on categorization.

 ## Credit